datacommonsorg/docsite/datasets/Biomedical.md

 ### [U.S. National Institutes of Health: National Library of Medicine](https://www.nlm.nih.gov/)

 #### [Medical Subject Headings (MeSH)](https://meshb.nlm.nih.gov/search)
 The Medical Subject Headings (MeSH) thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
-It is used for indexing, cataloging, and searching of biomedical and health-related information".
-Data Commons includes the Concept, Descriptor, Qualifier, Supplementary Record, and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html).
-Data Commons includes production year 2022 MeSH.
+It is used for indexing, cataloging, and searching of biomedical and health-related information.
+Data Commons includes the Concept, Descriptor, Qualifier, Supplementary Concept Record, and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html) defined by all four xml files provided by MeSH (desc, pa, qual, and supp).
+Data Commons includes production year 2024 MeSH.

 #### [PubChem](https://pubchem.ncbi.nlm.nih.gov/)